 What insurance does the Hoag Mental Health Center accept?

 The Hoag Mental Health Center does not accept any form of medical insurance.
 It is our mission to serve vulnerable populations that do not have any insurance, do not have behavioral and/or mental health coverage, or for individuals that cannot afford their co-pay for services.

 How much do services cost?

-All other services including: case management, groups, presentations, public health nursing are FREE of charge
+All other services including case management, groups and presentations are also FREE of charge.

 Where are you located?

 The Hoag Mental Health Center is located at Melinda Hoag Smith Center for Healthy Living.

 To make an appointment with one of our Licensed Clinical Social Workers, please call 949-764-6542.